Gunnvant/Self-Paced-Content/python/logistic_regression/Practice Project/Practice Excercise.md

 ## Business Problem

-The task is to generate a predictive model that can help
+The task is to generate a predictive model that can help in identifying the customers who have a higher chance of conversion.

+## Steps involved:

+- Data Exploration: Find out which variables are more closely related to the target variable.
+Also fix any data quality issues such as missing values etc

+- Feature Engineering: Create/modify new variables based on the exploratory data analysis

+- Model iterations: Run model iterations by experimenting with different predictors etc, also find out the performance of each model

+- Model finalization: Finalize a model based on model performance